Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week6/README.md

    - **Tip:** You can use `helm get manifest <release-name>` command to check what K8S resources were created for that release.
    - How can you check what Load Balancer URL has been provisioned for you after the installation?
 Remember that we can provision an AWS Load Balancer for the EKS cluster by creating a K8S Service with type `LoadBalancer`.

-5. Next, write the routing rules that will be consumed by the Ingress Controller.
+4. Next, write the routing rules that will be consumed by the Ingress Controller.
    - **Tip:** These routing rules are actually a type of K8S resource, called `Ingress`.
 See [here](https://kubernetes.io/docs/concepts/services-networking/ingress/#types-of-ingress) and [here](https://www.youtube.com/watch?v=VicH6KojwCI) for more information!
-   - **Tip:** We want to create TWO separate `Ingress` resources, one each for the `CatApplication` and `MeowApplication`, so as to achieve **host-based routing** for the `/meow` and `/cats` endpoints.
+   - **Tip:** We should be creating TWO separate `Ingress` resources, one each for the `CatApplication` and `MeowApplication`, so that we can achieve **host-based routing** for the `/meow` and `/cats` endpoints.
 See [here](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/) for reference.
-   - **Tip:** Where should the `Ingress` YAML files be stored in, and how can they be applied to the cluster?
-See [here](https://v2.helm.sh/docs/helm/#helm-upgrade) for reference.
+   - **Tip:** Remember, now that you already have an existing Helm release, you should be using the `helm upgrade` command to apply your updates!
-   - Test that your Ingress resources are correct with `curl` or accesing the endpoint directly from the browser!
+   - Test that your Ingress resources have been correctly configured and applied by using `curl` or accessing the endpoint directly from the browser!

+### Extra Activities

-6. How can we deploy the `CatApplication` and `MeowApplication` in a LOCAL kubernetes cluster by reusing the same Helm charts?
+1. How can we deploy `CatApplication` and `MeowApplication` in a LOCAL kubernetes cluster by reusing the same Helm charts?
    - **Requirements for the local deployment:**
-      1. No `Ingress` resources are required, since we will not have an Ingress Controller for a local cluster
+         1. No `Ingress` resources required, since we will not have an Ingress Controller for a local cluster
          2. `CatApplication` will be using the image `janesee3/cat-application:local`
    - If you haven't already, start up a local Kubernetes cluster using Docker Desktop.
-Remember to configure your `kubectl` to point to the local cluster afterwards!
+Remember to configure `kubectl` to point to the local cluster when that's done.
    - **Tip:** You will need to create a separate Helm values file (eg. `local-cluster.yaml`)

-### Extra Activities

-1. How can we decouple the configurations for application environment variables from the `Deployment` YAML template, and move them to the `values.yaml` file instead?
+2. How can we decouple the configurations for application environment variables from the `Deployment` YAML template, and move them to the `values.yaml` file instead?
    - In doing so, we can easily configure different env vars for the Helm release by switching out a different values file.
-2. Try to secure the LoadBalancer URL provisioned by the NGINX Ingress Controller with basic authentication by following this guide [here](https://kubernetes.github.io/ingress-nginx/examples/auth/basic/)
+3. Try to secure the LoadBalancer URL provisioned by the NGINX Ingress Controller with basic authentication by following this guide [here](https://kubernetes.github.io/ingress-nginx/examples/auth/basic/)

 ## What if I want to know more!?